MicrosoftDocs/SupportArticles-docs/support/dynamics-365/customer-insights/exports/error-date-fields-power-bi-connector.md

 ## Resolution

-Change the locale.
-The Power BI Desktop file has a single locale setting, which is applied when retrieving data.
+To solve this issue, change the locale.
+The Power BI Desktop file has a single locale setting applied when retrieving data.
 To fix the date errors, [set the locale of the .BPI file](/power-bi/fundamentals/supported-languages-countries-regions#choose-the-language-or-locale-of-power-bi-desktop) to English (United States).